-New for 2013!
-Applicants must use the separate Travel Assistance Request Form provided in the application package for any travel funding requests.
+Note: Applicants must use the separate Travel Assistance Request Form provided in the application package for any travel funding requests.

 Awards will be made to U.S. citizens or permanent residents without regards to sex, race, religion or national origin.
 Applicant must be either: (1) a current holder of an airframe and powerplant (A&P) certificate currently employed in general aviation, (2) a student currently enrolled in either an accredited A&P program or an approved FAR Part 147 school or (3) aviation military personnel transitioning to business aviation.

 Recipients will be announced at the NBAA Maintenance Management Conference, to be held April 22 to 24, 2014, in Tampa, FL.
 Maintenance TRACS awards will be redeemable under the conditions established by NBAA and its donors, and applicants are limited to receiving one award per person every other year; i.e., recipients of the 2013 scholarship are not eligible to apply in 2014, but they will be eligible to apply again in 2015.